Will we really see whales?

-Can I bring luggage on board?
+Can we bring luggage on board?

 Are there bathrooms on the boats?

 We have two airline-style washrooms on the Ocean Magic Express Cruiser.
 The open Zodiac-style boats are equipped with a chemical toilet for emergency purposes only.
 We recommend that you use the public washrooms (located next to our office) before your departure.
-If anyone has a concern about washrooms then they should choose to ride in style on the Ocean Magic.
-It is also wise to avoid drinking a large coffee right before your tour.

 Do we need a reservation?